SeniorMars/seniormars.com/content/posts/trilogy/index.md

 Yet for all its power, the correspondence remains incomplete.
 How do the intuitive, sometimes messy proofs of human mathematicians fit into this framework?
 Can we extend it to embrace discrete mathematics, where combinatorial structures often resist elegant formulation?
 What happens when we venture beyond classical computation into quantum mechanical realms, where the rules of logic themselves appear to shift and transform?

 Through this blog, I hope to explore precisely these questions.
 My goal isn't just to explain theoretical curiosities but to demonstrate why this unification of logic, programming, and mathematics holds such transformative potential—not just for specialists, but for anyone fascinated by computation, proof, and mathematical truth.
 Most importantly, it is to make this link: [https://ncatlab.org/nlab/show/computational+trilogy](https://ncatlab.org/nlab/show/computational+trilogy) more accessible to a wider audience.
 Note: all images are from the same link.

+Note: Some parts of the original blog was grammar-checked by GPT-4.
+I have changed my opinion about AI tools since, and will updated this blog soon to reflect my current views.
+The main ideas remain mine.

 ## The Problem With Borders